RCGe0rge/Songaza/README.md

 run install.bat included with requriments.txt and Songaza.py
 ## Using
-run run.bat included or open console in your folder where you have Songoza.py and type ```python Songaza.py```
+run run.bat included or open console in your folder where you have Songoza.py and type ```python Songaza.py``` and follow the instructions